Top of the page

 Radiation therapy is a treatment to destroy cancer cells or shrink tumours.
 One type of radiation therapy is brachytherapy (say "bray-kee-THAIR-uh-pee").
 It puts the radiation source into your body, either inside the tumour or next to it.

 Brachytherapy may be used to treat prostate cancer.
-You may have had:
+You may have a low-dose or high-dose treatment.

 The area where you had radiation may be sore for a while.
 You may also have some swelling.
 It's normal to have some blood in your semen.

 Most side effects go away after treatment ends.
+Side effects include trouble or pain when urinating and diarrhea.
 But you may feel very tired for 4 to 6 weeks after your last treatment.
 Tell your doctor if you have problems with a specific side effect.

 Your doctor will tell you if you need to keep children and pregnant women at a distance for any amount of time because of the radiation you were given.